ttorku/Fall-2021-DL-Demo/README.md

 The Error Metrics such as **RMSE, MAPE and EV** are obtained from these RNN and Hybrid Approaches.

 A plot is shown to describe the results.
-The confidence interval for short term-prediction for `ResNet-GRU` is shown.

-The next block of codes implements the cross validation followed by the EINN implementation of vaccine model without and with vaccine given efficacy of $94\%$.
+The next block of codes implements the cross validation followed by the EINN implementation of vaccine model without and with vaccine given efficacy of $94\%.